Wrist Injury from Car Accident

 When one experiences an auto accident, wrist pain can signal a deeper issue that should be addressed, such as a wrist fracture or tendon damage.
 Receiving medical attention as soon as possible for wrist injuries can result in a faster recovery.

 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC have the experience to help you with your injury claim.
-We are ready to represent you following an auto accident.
+We are ready to represent you following a wrist injury from car accident.
 Call us today at (888) 424-5757.

 Our car accident lawyers aim to ensure you receive the compensation and medical treatment you deserve for your injuries.
 We will provide free legal consultation on the next steps that should be taken.